Piła: Post-war Poland

+In the following years, the Polish anti-communist resistance was active in the city and its environs, including the regional Underground Security Police, the "Warta" Association of Former Partisans, the Polish Guard, the Fighters for Freedom of Poland, and the Gruda Home Army.

 In 1972 the Territorial Prelature of Piła was suppressed, its territory being reassigned to establish the Diocese of Koszalin–Kołobrzeg and Diocese of Gorzów.

 In August 1980, employees of local factories joined the nationwide anti-communist strikes, which led to the foundation of the Solidarity organization, which played a central role in the end of communist rule in Poland.

 In 1975 Piła became the capital of the newly established Piła Voivodeship (province), which started a period of fast development of industry in the area as one of the most important cities of the region.
 It remained a voivodeship capital until the administrative reform of 1999.
 It is known for its green areas and parks, as well as for its speedway club Polonia Piła who race at the Stadion Polonii Piła.

 Geography

 Climate

 Climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
 The Köppen Climate Classification subtype for this climate is "Cfb".
 (Marine West Coast Climate).